Copiapoa

 Copiapoa is a genus of flowering plants in the cactus family Cactaceae, from the dry coastal deserts, particularly the Atacama Desert, of northern Chile.

 Description

-It comprises 32 morphologically defined species and 5 heterotypic subspecies.
-The species in the genus Copiapoa forms dense cushions of hundreds of large individual plants or produce only solitary plants.
-The shoots are spherical or elongated-cylindrical.
+Copiapoa comprises 32 morphologically defined species and five heterotypic subspecies.
+The species in this genus form dense cushions of hundreds of large, individual plants or produce only solitary plants.
+The shoots are spherical or elongated cylindrical.
 The spines, which are usually present, are variably shaped.
 On the apex, the species are usually densely woolly-haired.
 The ribs are clearly developed.
-These species vary in form from spherical to slightly columnar and in color from a brownish to blue-green body.
-They have warty ribs and spiny areoles, and they usually produce tubular yellow flowers which grow from woolly crowns on the apex in summer.
+These species vary in form from spherical to slightly columnar and in color from a brownish to blue-green bodies.
+They have warty ribs and spiny areoles, and they usually produce tubular yellow flowers, which grow from woolly crowns on the apex in summer.
 They are bell- to funnel-shaped and open during the day.
 The short, circular pericarp is glabrous.
 The flower tube is short and broad.
-The small, smooth fruits contain large, shiny black seeds.
+The small, smooth fruits contain large, shiny, black seeds.